RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 3. Review Project Structure and run visualization script

 **For Product and Strategy Teams (20 minutes):**
-1. Review all three findings in detail
+1. Review the unified growth strategy in detail
 2. Study Action Plans with strategic alignment notes
 3. Review Operational Intelligence System proposal for implementation